jan9601/CS-250-Project/AI/README.md

 Each crop uses a seperately trained model for MVP simplicity!

 ### Training Regions
-The almond model was trained using weather data from Fresno, CA The table grapes model was trained using weather data from Bakersfield, CA
+The almond model was trained using weather data from Fresno, CA<br/>
+The table grapes model was trained using weather data from Bakersfield, CA

 ## Function